associazionepoltronieri/associazionepoltronieri/README.md

 - [live](https://github.com/associazionepoltronieri/associazionepoltronieri)

-The development uses staging repositor, master branch.
+The development uses staging repo, master branch.

 To sync the two repos, you need to add the following to the config of the live
 repo: